 Diller Teen Fellows

-Now entering its sixth year in Pittsburgh, the Diller Teen Fellows program is an international partnership that inspires and empowers teens to be active, effective leaders committed to repairing the world, with a strong sense of belonging to their community, the Jewish people, and Israel.
+Now entering its seventh year in Pittsburgh, the Diller Teen Fellows program is an international partnership that inspires and empowers teens to be active, effective leaders committed to repairing the world, with a strong sense of belonging to their community, the Jewish people, and Israel.
 The Pittsburgh Diller Teen Fellows program is a 15 month international leadership program that, together with their counterpart Diller cohort in Karmiel-Misgav in Israel, partakes in a prestigious international program during the summer, which includes a Leadership Congress with 400 Diller Fellows from North America and Israel, and a 10-day peer exchange in North America during which North American communities host Israeli fellows as well as monthly educational workshops and retreats.

 The Diller Program is dedicated to excellence in informal Jewish education through its core values of Excellence, Pluralism, Responsibility, Partnership and Peoplehood.
 Throughout the year, Diller Teens in each of 20 partner communities in North America and Israel participate in educational workshops, weekend retreats, and create and implement social service projects.
 Highlights of the program also include a three-week Seminar in Israel, the Diller Teen Leadership Congress, and a 10-day peer exchange in North America during which North American communities host their Israeli peers.
 Read the brochure.